kindelia/Kindelia/WHITEPAPER.md

 with a fraction of Ethereum's maximum blockchain growth.

 Computation-wise, Kindelia's layer-1 throughput is up to 434x higher, due to the HVM and stateful heaps respectively.
-Kindelia's functional opcodes allow it to host programs compiled from secure languages like Haskell, Idris, Agda and Kind, which is simply not economically viable on Ethereum.
+Kindelia's functional opcodes allows it to host programs compiled from secure languages like Haskell, Idris, Agda and Kind, which is simply not economically viable on Ethereum.
 Kindelia's zero-cost reused SSTORE enables highly dynamic applications like layer-1 MMORPGs, which is also